Karma and the Four Noble Truths

 However, there is the point concerning rejoicing in the actions of others.
 If we rejoice in the constructive actions of others, we build up positive karmic force; and if we rejoice in the destructive actions of others, it builds up a negative karmic force.
 So if we really think this culling of the cattle is a wonderful thing to do, it is one thing.
 But if we think this is a terrible thing that they are being killed and feel great compassion and so on, this is a positive way of thinking.

-We need to be careful not to accompany this with naivety, however.
+We need to be careful not to accompany this with shortsighted, limited compassion, however.
 These animals, these cattle, were all going to be killed for meat anyway, and so it is just a matter of when they are going to be killed.
-To have compassion for them just because they are being killed because of this epidemic, but not caring if they are killed for meat is naive.
-Our thinking with compassion here is a constructive action, but it is accompanied by the disturbing emotion of naivety.
+To have compassion for them just because they are being killed because of this epidemic, but not caring if they are killed for meat would be hypocritical.
+Our thinking with compassion about their culling is a constructive action, but it is accompanied by the disturbing emotion of being closed-minded about the reality of these animals’ situation.
 So, we always need to analyze carefully all our thoughts and actions.

 We can see how important it is to understand the various factors of karma because, although it is complex – it’s the most complex thing in Buddhism – nevertheless, the more we understand it, the more we can start to affect and shape our behavior and the heaviness of its consequences.
 Like in this example, we can try to develop compassion in general for the cattle, not just because they have a disease.